uqlibrary/technology-training/R/ggplot2_intro.md

 ## Attendees

-* Full name / email / twitter
+* Full name / email (optional)
-* Paula Andrea Martinez / p.martinez at uq.edu.au / orchid00
+* Paula Andrea Martinez / p.martinez at uq.edu.au
 *

 ## Introductions

 Introduce yourself to one other person in the session.
-We will work in pairs.
+We will try to work in pairs.

 ## Material